-In the content strategy tool, there are metrics provided to help you research topics and subtopics for the best SEO results.
+In the SEO tool, there are metrics to help you research topics and subtopic keywords for the best SEO results.
 Learn more about the metrics available in the tool and how to use them to improve your content.

 Domain authority (topic only) is calculated using Moz and is a prediction of how well your content will rank on search engines.
 It's measured on a logarithmic scale of 100 points.